Electrostatic vs Ionic Air Purifier | What Is The Difference?

 Another very important question remains to be answered.
 Electrostatic vs ionic air purifier – which one should you choose?

-While it does eventually come down to preference, all data and research point to ionic air purifiers being a much better choice over electrostatic air purifiers.
-Even though both of these use the same principle of polarity, the electrostatic air purifier just utilized it badly.
+While it does eventually come down to preference, all data and research points to ionic air purifiers being a much better choice over electrostatic air purifiers.
+Even though both of these use the same principle of polarity, electrostatic air purifier just utilized it badly.
 While they do have some nice advantages like being cost-effective and mostly silent, the disadvantages sadly eclipse those by a whole let.

 Ionic air purifiers are the way to go, but you have to be very careful.
 There are many small aspects of air ionizers that separate good ones from bad ones.
 The most important thing to look for in an air ionizer is the negative ion emission.
-In other words, how many negative ions does the machine produce per cm3/sec?
+In other words, how many negative ions does the machine produce per cm3/sec.
 From my experience, any emission that is below 6-7 million negative ions cm/3 is too low, even for small rooms.
 If the product has no information about this number, then you can be sure it is too low – otherwise, the company would happily put it everywhere in the product description.
 Next, you have to look at the ozone emission.
 Some air ionizers actually do not produce any ozone at all – they usually come with a higher price tag, which is worth it.

 Ultimately, air ionizers are the way negative ions and polarity should be utilized and used to clean the air.
 Electrostatic air purifiers have a great concept and idea behind them, but the current technology just doesn’t make them as effective as other types of air purifiers.

-In case you are in the market for an air ionizer, I have prepared a list of the top 5 air ionizers to get in 2020.
+In case you are in the market for an air ionizer, I have prepared a list of top 5 air ionizers to get in 2020.
 I made this list while having both the negative ion emission and ozone production in mind.
 Feel free to check it out and hopefully you will find exactly what you are looking for.

-If neither electrostatic nor ionic purifiers sound appealing, then you can always take a look at air purifiers that use the classic HEPA technology for air cleaning.
-I made a very budget-effective list of the top 5 air purifiers under $50, found here.
-And if you are looking for something more powerful. top 5 air purifiers under $150.
+If neither electrostatic or ionic are purifiers sound appealing, then you can always take a look at air purifiers that use the classic HEPA technology for air cleaning.
+I made a very budget-effective list of top 5 air purifiers under $50, found here.And if you are looking for something more powerful. top 5 air purifiers under $150.